hmemcpy/hmemcpy.com/source/_posts/2016-06-22-mac-survival-guide-for-the-windows-lifer.md

 And some other tweaks.
 For the full listing, see [this gist](https://gist.github.com/hmemcpy/4e8e3eb73e3a5bf49939a457786f8a7e).
 To import it, go to Karabiner preferences, to the **Misc & Uninstall** tab, then in the **Custom Settings** press **Open private.xml**, and save the XML in that file.
 Finally, go to the **Change Key** tab and select the new custom settings you want to enable.

+**Update:** looks like this is also possible to do without Karabiner, by adjusting the Modifier Keys in the Keyboard settings.
+In addition, this lets you select the specific keyboard you want to adjust (instead of having two separate profiles for Karabiner).
+Big thanks to Michael Martz for his [comment below](#comment-2744578673)!
+{% asset_img image5.png %}

 ### Screenshots

 There are a few ways to [take a screenshot](https://support.apple.com/en-us/HT201361) on a Mac, most involve pressing several keys together.
 I found a nicer way to do this using an [Alfred Workflow](http://www.alfredforum.com/topic/902-take-quick-screenshots-using-the-screencapture-workflow/), which allows quickly launchig the screen capture tool from Alfred: